aebkea/rossprogram-website/src/pages/participants/faq.md

 There are pharmacies a mile or so away from campus.
 Ross staff members will organize a shopping mall trip for those students who need to purchase items at a pharmacy.

-## Recreation Questions

-### Are there events planned for nights and weekends?
-Is social interaction encouraged?

-Counselors organize some informal activities like Ultimate Frisbee games on Fridays, and a Talent Show.
-However, students are expected to spend most of their waking hours working on the mathematical problem sets.
-Weekends are spent mostly catching up on problem sets that weren’t completed during the week.

-### Do you conduct field trips to other locations?

-Yes.
-We are planning some off-campus trips.
-Students might be asked to pay a small fee in order to join the organized trips.

-### Are parents allowed or encouraged to make mid-session visits to campus?

-We strongly discourage overnight absences for Ross students.
-Students build up momentum working full-time on hard problems.
-That momentum is halted when a student takes a day or two off.
-Parents are certainly welcome to visit for a day and take students out to dinner.
-But movies or similar events tend to distract students from mathematical motivations and interests.
-They can watch movies and TV at home, after the Ross Program is over.
-This policy might seem stringent: The point is to get students excited about mathematical ideas and to concentrate all of their energy on solving interesting math problems.

 ## International Concerns

 ### Do you accept international students?